-Goal # Description 2 Schools will be safe, inviting, engaging, and supportive places for students, parents and staff An explanation of why the LEA has developed this goal. achievement, stud learning, embrace one or more "chan results in the shor that have been m improved program champions' vision brief, we identify s achieve improved Sustaining REA Specifically: Develop and Im Provide supports Provide supports Provide supports Provide supports Support Extra C Support Extra C Support School Update Policies, Encourage Pare Improve Home t Improve commu All students will Support Career Expand Alternat ent growth, SHUSD must create a student-centered school experience that guarantees academic dent agency, advancement, and a sense of belonging for all.
-The culture and climate of schools must be conducive to e diversity as an asset, and encourage social-emotional development.
-Schools seeking improved outcomes usually have impions for change" on the inside of the organization, and these leaders can often engage other staff to produce better rt term.
+Goal # Description 2 Schools will be safe, inviting, engaging, and supportive places for students, parents and staff

+To promote student growth, SHUSD must create a student-centered school experience that guarantees academic achievement, student agency, advancement, and a sense of belonging for all.
+The culture and climate of schools must be conducive to learning, embrace diversity as an asset, and encourage social-emotional development.
+Schools seeking improved outcomes usually have one or more "champions for change" on the inside of the organization, and these leaders can often engage other staff to produce better results in the short term.
 But these instructional leaders often move to another school, climb the career ladder, or retire.
-When they do, gains hade often quickly fade away.
-If schools are going to build support for ongoing success, they also need advocates for m outcomes outside the immediate organizationconstituents who understand the mission of the school, who share the n and passion for student success, and who have a personal stake in the performance of the school and its students.
-In this schools' external stakeholders and offer ways in which these constituents can be positive force for helping schools to doutoomes for all students and sustain them over time.
-DING FIRST: #6 Engaging Stakeholders, https://www2.ed.gov/programs/readingfirst/support/stakeholderlores.pdf applement Multi-Tiered System of Supports ts for Tiers 2 & 3 academic needs ts for Tiers 2 & 3 acid-emotional needs Curricular Activities Attendance and Review Board (SARB) appendent Study and Practices ent Engagement to School communication infrastructure, strategies, and actions including Translation and Interpretation unication outreach to the greater community have access to the required areas of study and Technical Education (CTE) tive School Opportunities through Osprey Learning Center Independent Study Program and South Fork Independent Study supplicated Students enership with Southern Humboldt Family Resource Center (FRC)
+When they do, gains that have been made often quickly fade away.
+If schools are going to build support for ongoing success, they also need advocates for improved program outcomes outside the immediate organization--constituents who understand the mission of the school, who share the champions' vision and passion for student success, and who have a personal stake int he performance of the school and its students.
+In this brief, we identify schools' external stakeholders and offer ways in which these constituents can be positive force for helping schools to achieve improved outcomes for all students and sustain them over time.

+- --Sustaining READING FIRST: #6 Engaging Stakeholders, https://www2.ed.gov/programs/readingfirst/support/stakeholderlores.pdf Specifically: - \Develop and Implement Multi-Tiered System of Supports - \Provide supports for Tiers 2 & 3 academic needs - \Provide supports for Tiers 2 & 3 behavioral needs - \Provide supports for Tiers 2 & 3 social-emotional needs - \Support Extra Curricular Activities - \Support School Attendance and Review Board (SARB) - \Update Policies, Procedures, and Practices - \Encourage Parent Engagement - \Improve Home to School communication infrastructure, strategies, and actions including Translation and Interpretation - \Improve communication outreach to the greater community - \All students will have access to the required areas of study - \Support Career and Technical Education (CTE) - \Expand Alternative School Opportunities through Osprey Learning Center Independent Study Program and South Fork Independent Study - \Support for Unduplicated Students - \Continued Partnership with Southern Humboldt Family Resource Center (FRC)